arith-geom/ag-comp-arith-geom/PAGES_CMS_SUMMARY.md

 ## 🎯 **Complete Modernization Achieved**

-This document summarizes the comprehensive modernization of the AG Computational Arithmetic Geometry website's Pages CMS integration, including major improvements to the teaching page and CMS configuration.
+This document summarizes the comprehensive modernization of the AG Computational Arithmetic Geometry website's Pages CMS integration, including major improvements to the teaching page, publications system, and CMS configuration.

 ## ✨ **Major Improvements Made**